jchristel/SampleCodeRevitBatchProcessor/Samples/Flows/TheChain/_01_Y_ChangeFamilyCategory/_docs/HowTo_ChangeFamilyCategory.rst

 #############################################
-Modify Families - Change Famnily Category
+Modify Families - Change Family Category
 #############################################

 Summary
 =======

 This flow changes the family existing category to a new category.
-Any existing custom sub-categories will be recreated under the new catgeory and items reassigned to them.
+Any existing custom sub-categories will be recreated under the new category and items reassigned to them.

 Script flow diagram
 --------------------------------